cinnData/DataSci/[DS-03] HTML data in Python.md

 In [4]: soup = BeautifulSoup(html_str, 'html.parser')
 ```

-`BeautifulSoup` returns a soup object, which stores the contents of `html_str` in a way that the different HTML elements, called here **tags**, can be extracted.
+`BeautifulSoup()` returns a soup object, which stores the contents of `html_str` in a way that the different HTML elements, called **tags** in Beautiful Soup, can be extracted.
 To get this, it uses a **parser**, which is a program which breaks the string into substrings based on the tags.

 Beautiful Soup does not come with a parser.
 It uses the one that it prefers among those available in your computer.
 If `'html.parser'` is specified, the choice is the parser provided by the Python Standard Library, so you do not need any additional package.
 Since this is a rather technical issue, Iwe follow here the recommended practice.